Ultrastable jammed sphere packings with a wide range of particle dispersities: Results

 In systems prepared without SWAP and TDOF moves, $K_0$ is nearly $\Delta$-independent for $\Delta \lesssim 0.35$, then decreases slowly with increasing $\Delta$ over the range $0.35 \lesssim \Delta \lesssim 0.50$.
 We explain these trends as follows: Bulk moduli can be written formally as $K = K_{\rm aff} - K_{\rm na}$, where

-is the classical Born term arising from affine compression and $K_{\rm na}$ captures the reduction of $K$ by nonaffine particle displacements \cite{maloney04,mizuno16}.
+is the classical Born term arising from affine compression and $K_{\rm na}$ captures the reduction of $K$ by nonaffine particle displacements \changedforRone{\cite{maloney04,zaccone11,mizuno16,milkus16}}.
 The $1/V$ prefactor and the purely-repulsive interactions [i.e., $U(r_{ij}) = 0$ for $r_{ij} > \sigma_{ij}$] respectively imply $K \sim \phi_{\rm J}$ and $K \sim Z_{\rm J}$ for \textit{monodisperse} systems.
 Polydisperse systems are more complicated, as the $Z_{\rm J}$-dependence of their bulk moduli depends sensitively on which particles are in contact.
 Our results suggest that as $\Delta$ increases over the range $0 \leq \Delta \lesssim 0.35$, the effects of increasing $\phi_{\rm J}$ (Fig.\ \ref{fig:1}), decreasing $Z_{\rm J}$ (Fig.\ \ref{fig:2}), and the fact that the sum in Eq.\ \ref{eq:Kaff} is increasingly dominated by the energetically-costly contacts between large particles that dominate the jammed backbone \cite{monti22,monti23} may roughly cancel each other out.
-Alternatively, this trend could indicate that both $K_{\rm aff}$ and $K_{\rm na}$ increase with increasing $\Delta$, by roughly equal amounts, over this range.
-For $\Delta \gtrsim 0.35$, we observe that mean-squared nonaffine particle displacements (for any given $\Delta \phi$) increase rapidly with $\Delta$, suggesting that $K_{\rm na}$ also increases substantially with $\Delta$ \cite{footKna}.
-Alternatively, the negative $\partial K_0/\partial\Delta$ could arise primarily from the sharply-decreasing $Z_{\rm J}$.